 The Tech Schools equip students with skills in local sectors expected to provide strong growth:

 - medical technology and pharmaceuticals

 Years 7 to 10

-Tech Schools will provide engaging discovery and “taster” programs for Years 7 to 10 to build their awareness and understanding of the many exciting training, work and career possibilities in their future.
-These educational programs and master classes will inspire and engage students through interactive learning using leading-edge technology, and teaching programs focused on discovery, innovation and learning by inquiry.
+Tech Schools will provide engaging discovery and “taster” programs for Years 7 to 10.
+These programs aim to show students the many exciting training, work and career possibilities in their future.
+The educational programs and master classes will inspire and engage students through interactive learning, using leading-edge technology and teaching programs focused on discovery, innovation and learning by inquiry.